-Credit card points are one type of credit card rewards.
+Credit card points are a type of credit card reward.
 Unlike cash back rewards, which yield a percentage of cash back on certain purchases, credit card point systems give you a number of points per dollar spent.

 How do you earn credit card points?

 When it comes to earning credit card points, there are a few things you can do to expand your earning potential besides making purchases with your credit card on a day-to-day basis.
 Here are some examples of what you can do to earn valuable points.

 In most cases, you earn credit card points by making specific purchases using your credit card.
 Many credit card issuers offer different point rates for certain types of purchases.
 For example, if you’re an avid traveler and spend a significant amount on tickets and hotel rooms, the Platinum Card® from American Express offers 5x Membership Rewards® points on flights booked directly with airlines, 5x points on flights and prepaid hotels booked on American Express Travel, compared with 1x points per dollar on all other purchases.